OpenCQRS/OpenCQRS/README.md

 .NET framework implementing DDD, Event Sourcing, and CQRS.
 I'm currently revamping the project with a complete rewrite of the codebase.
 OpenCQRS 7 will be extremely flexible and expandable.
 First beta expected by September 2025.

-Note: the project was made private when it had **681 stars** and made public again in preparationof version 7.
+Note: the project was made private when it had **681 stars** and made public again in preparation of version 7.

 - Legacy code [here](https://github.com/OpenCQRS/OpenCQRS/tree/main/legacy).
 - Legacy documentation [here](https://github.com/OpenCQRS/OpenCQRS/blob/main/legacy/docs/index.md).